Dinesh Priyantha: Biography

 He was born on 15 July 1986 in Kagama, Anuradhapura as the second child in his family.
 He attended the Kagama Dathusena Maha Vidyalaya for his primary and secondary education.
 He underwent hardships during his childhood after losing his father when he was just twelve years old.

 Athletic career

 He attended the selection trial with the intention to participate at the 2012 Summer Paralympics and secured gold medal in a championship event held in Malaysia.
 However, he did not qualify for the 2012 Paralympics as he was not included in the world rankings.

 2016 Summer Paralympics

-He represented Sri Lanka at the 2016 Summer Paralympics at the age of 29, which also marked his maiden Paralympic appearance and won a bronze medal in the men's javelin throw by clearing a distance of 58.23 meters.
+He represented Sri Lanka at the 2016 Summer Paralympics at the age of 29, which also marked his first Paralympic appearance and won a bronze medal in the men's javelin throw by clearing a distance of 58.23 meters.
 It was also the second ever Paralympic medal for Sri Lanka after Pradeep Sanjaya who won a bronze medal in the 2012 Paralympic Games.
 He was the first Sri Lankan Paralympian to win a Paralympic medal in the javelin event.
 He was also awarded the Best Para Sportsman of the Year at the 2016 Platinum awards, conducted by Newsfirst.